Cuteness may earn compensation through affiliate links in this article.

 Cat pee can be a bit hard to clean out of fabrics like upholstery, and if the cat urine in the couch cushions has soaked through to the stuffing, it can cause lingering odors.
 Fortunately, there are several things you can do to get cat pee out of your couch or other furniture and get them back into tip-top shape.
 After blotting up all the urine that you can with paper towels, turn to these methods to get rid of lingering odors and stains caused by cat pee.

-Use an automatic carpet and upholstery cleaner
+Use an automatic carpet cleaner

 Your best bet to get cat pee out of your couch is to use an automatic carpet cleaner.
 These types of cleaners have attachments that you can also use on furniture to remove stubborn stains like cat urine.
 Use the carpet cleaner attachment to soak the stain with a commercial cleaning solution through the nozzle and then vacuum it up to clean away urine that has soaked into the cushions of your couch.